-Periodically throughout the nursing curriculum, NLN and/or other standardized examinations will be required of all nursing students.
+Periodically throughout the nursing curriculum, standardized examinations will be required of all nursing students.

 All students are required to purchase the student manual for each nursing course.

 Periodically, program requirements may change to remain in compliance with regulatory agencies.
 See the Director of Nursing Education for changes which may affect program requirements.